jkundycki/dsc-mod-2-project-v2-1-online-ds-ft-120919/README.md

 ## Further Exploration

-### Multicolinearity
+### Multicollinearity

-The model cannot have multicolinearity or intercorrelation of features.
+The model cannot have multicollinearity or intercorrelation of features.
 This means that related features (columns that aren't price) need to be removed before building the model.
 Making a heatmap with seaborn gave a good visualization of the correlations within the different columns as well as the correlation of each column to our target, price.

 ![](images/heatmap.JPG)